Curved Page Divider

 Q: Can I choose the age or gender of the foster child or adoptive child?

 A: Although you can't pick a specific child, you can set age and gender preferences.
-Keep in mind that this may affect the placement timeline.
+Please note that this may impact the placement timeline.

 Q: How do I navigate foster care or adoption's legal and logistical aspects?

-Navigating the legal system when fostering or adopting a child is daunting, but you have plenty of resources.
+Navigating the legal system when fostering or adopting a child can be daunting, but you have access to numerous resources.
 Parent orientation and training will help you prepare by teaching you what to expect.

 Debunking Foster Care Myths